etamu-class/assg00/README.md

 ```

 Once your changes are committed, a new commit version is created.
-However, this commit is only local to your DevBox.
+However, this commit is only local to your DevContainer working repository.
 You need to push
-your commit in the `main` branch to your remote repository to your
+your commit in the `main` branch to your remote repository,
-remote repository, so that the instructor can see and evaluate your
+so that the instructor can see and evaluate your work.
-work.

 At the bottom of your VSCode window is some status information about
 your repository.
 Next to the `main` branch indication, should be